Welcome to the winter that never was. After enduring a hot summer in 2025

 it is getting warmer.
 We are losing

-weeks, if not months at the front end of the ski season.
+weeks, if not months at the front and back end of the ski season.
 We are breaking records by 5-10 degrees

 now.
 Even a blind man knows when it is